tabulate/tabulate/readme.txt

 = What modifications does Tabulate make to the database? =

 None.
-Some options are created, all prefixed with `tabulate_`.
-These store the granted permissions.
+Some [options](http://codex.wordpress.org/Option_Reference) are created, all prefixed with `tabulate_`.
+These store the granted permissions (one per Tabulate grant; i.e. five so far).

 == Screenshots ==

 1. The main screen of a single table, with provision for searching and navigating.
+2. The permission-granting interface.
+All roles are shown across the top, and all tables down the left side.

 == Changelog ==